-Following the tradition of a regular Long Term Support (LTS) release after every two years, the Canonical team is about to finish the development of the next LTS release, Ubuntu 20.04.
+Following the tradition of a regular Long Term Support (LTS) release every two years, the Canonical team is about to finish the development of the next LTS release, Ubuntu 20.04.
+(Now the final version has been released)

-After Ubuntu 19.10, whose life support will end on July 2020, Ubuntu 20.04 is the much-awaited LTS with major updates and improvements with the end of life until 2030.
+After Ubuntu 19.10, whose life support will end in July 2020, Ubuntu 20.04 is the much-awaited LTS with major updates and new features.
+So, let’s dive deep into Ubuntu 20.04 to know all about its release schedule and upcoming enhancements.

 If you don’t know, Canonical follows a 25-week schedule for October releases and a 27-week schedule for April.
 Hence, the development lifecycle of Ubuntu 20.04 includes the 27-week release schedule.